 British Steel is the sixth album by British heavy metal band Judas Priest, released on 14 April 1980.
 British Steel was recorded at Tittenhurst Park, home of former Beatle Ringo Starr, a… read more

-Judas Priest is an English heavy metal band formed in West Bromwich in 1969.
-The band has sold over 50 million copies of their albums to date.
-Judas Priest is frequently ranked as one of th… read more
+Judas Priest is an English heavy metal band formed in Birmingham, Warwickshire in 1969.
+They have sold over 50 million albums and are frequently ranked as one of the greatest metal bands of… read more